Thinking about taking the train from Ciudad Real to Madrid? We’ve got you covered.

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time by train between Ciudad Real and Madrid is 55 minutes, with around 21 trains per day.
+The average journey time by train between Ciudad Real and Madrid is 1 hour and 0 minutes, with around 6 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

-Train tickets from Ciudad Real to Madrid can start from as little as $15.52 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book.
+Train ticket prices from Ciudad Real to Madrid can start from as little as £10.02 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 The first train from Ciudad Real to Madrid leaves at 06:42.
 Times and services may vary during weekends and holidays.